SupJko/FortniteWeapons/README.md

 # FortniteWeapons

 > **Note**
+> Made for Project Reboot, also works with CraniumV1.
+>
-> Made for Project Reboot, also works with CraniumV1.\nThis was not intended to be a real thing but only for myself.
+> This was not intended to be a real thing but only for myself.

 # Most of the versions